ArchangeLillith/slots-project/README.md

 ## Term Clarification

 <br> -Symbols are the tiles on the reels of the slots</br>
+<br> -Scatter symbols are symbols that are not regular symbols and can win even if they don't match the lines in play, see page 5 second bullet point in the Harrigan & Dixon paper</br>
 <br> -Items are the bonus items dropped by the ruins, and are 'collected' on the side of the machine.</br>
 <br> -Sticky Wilds: the symbol lands and 'sticks' in that spot.
 When the slot is rolled again, it moved vertically one space down and if it moves off the board is gone.</br>
 <br> -Prime spins are discounted spins</br>